 More information on our four research pillars will be added to this page soon.

 BHP has considerable experience in the design and delivery of clinical trials, with Birmingham now one of Europe’s largest clusters in this field.
 These trials are supported by our access to the West Midlands population of 5.4million, made up of a highly diverse socio-economic mix.
-Along with the CR-CTU we house the Birmingham Clinical Trials Unit (BCTU).
+Along with the Cancer Research UK Clinical Trials Unit we house the Birmingham Clinical Trials Unit (BCTU).

 A rare disease by definition affects less than 1 in 2,000 people.
 However, with more than 7,000 individual rare diseases, their collective prevalence is about 1 in 17 of the general population.
 50% of affected people are children, and for over 50% there is no cure or specific treatment.
-In Birmingham, our health services and science institutions have come together through the Academic Health Science Network and BHP to invest heavily in rare diseases translational research delivery through both Paediatric and Adult Centres of Rare Diseases which is underpinned by the West Midlands Regional Genetics Service at BWH.
+In Birmingham, our health services and science institutions have come together through the Academic Health Science Network and BHP to invest heavily in rare diseases translational research delivery through both Paediatric and Adult Centres of Rare Diseases which is underpinned by the West Midlands Regional Genetics Service.

 Birmingham has a world-leading clinical informatics platform which enables highly characterised patient cohort data collection across bioinformatics (e.g. genetics, phenotyping, metabolomics), clinical informatics (e.g. diagnostic categories, co-morbidities, social phenotyping,haematology, biochemistry, drug treatments) health informatics (e.g. patient outcomes, patient reported outcome measures) and IT platforms that enable patient data-sharing across NHS organisations.
 This expertise is led academically from the University’s Centre for Computational Biology.